The tragic reason the North Island will see a beautiful sunset tonight

-Vibrant, colourful and picturesque sunsets are something usually something to marvel at - but tonight the North Island will experience a stunning sunset for a very sombre reason.
+Vibrant, colourful and picturesque sunsets are usually something to marvel at - but tonight the North Island will experience a stunning sunset for a very sombre reason.

 A plume of smoke from the Australian bushfires is drifting towards New Zealand and is expected to reach western areas of the North Island tonight.